ably-labs/cursors-everywhere/README.md

 });
 ```

-**Replaying Cursor Movements**
+***Replaying Cursor Movements***

 When replaying cursor movements on the client side, we used the CSS path to find the corresponding element and position the cursor relative to that element.
-If the element was not found (e.g., because the DOM has changed), we fell back to positioning the cursor at the absolute X and Y coordinates.
+If the element was not found (e.g., because the DOM has changed), it can fall back to positioning the cursor at the absolute X and Y coordinates.

 ```javascript
 space.cursors.subscribe("cursorsUpdate", function(cursorUpdate) {